Short but Comprehensive Guide on Welding Booth Design

 Why Think About Space and Efficiency When Designing a Welding Booth?

 You should find the right balance between spaciousness and efficiency, but it may be tricky!
-Luckily, applying ergonomic principles to welding can eliminate or reduce space issues and make your shop or training facility safer.
+Luckily, applying ergonomic principles to welding operations can eliminate or reduce space issues and make your shop or training facility safer.
 Resultantly, the likelihood of injury and the productivity level may increase.

 A comfortable workplace leads to better efficiency and workflow, but what is the ideal size of a welding booth, then?